bugzilla/bugzilla/docs/en/rst/administering/parameters.rst

     responsible for maintaining this Bugzilla installation.
     The address need not be that of a valid Bugzilla account.

-utf8
-    Use UTF-8 (Unicode) encoding for all text in Bugzilla.
-Installations where this parameter is set to :paramval:`off` should set it to :paramval:`on` only after the data has been converted from existing legacy character encodings to UTF-8, using the
-    :file:`contrib/recode.pl` script.

-    .. note:: If you turn this parameter from :paramval:`off` to :paramval:`on`, you must re-run :file:`checksetup.pl` immediately afterward.

 shutdownhtml
     If there is any text in this field, this Bugzilla installation will be completely disabled and this text will appear instead of all